vikki-xiaohua/RabbitMQ-series-batch-publish-subscribe-hazelcast-docker/README.md

 ###  2, implements ChannelAwareBatchMessageListener

-This one is used in this project
+This is the one used in this project

 ###  3, @RabbitListener